Aceinna/docs_openrtk/tools/ans.rst

 .. image:: ../media/ANSHome.png

 Aceinna Navigation Studio is a web-portal and UI for your OpenIMU.
-To run it, first ensure the Python OpenIMU driver is installed, then start the server form the command line interace as shown below.
+To run it, first ensure the Python OpenIMU driver is installed, then start the server form the command line interface as shown below.

 .. code:: python